Sulib1515/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task10-  deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders counts the number of directories and sub-directories in the current directory. displays the 10 newest files in the current directory.
+task10-  deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders counts the number of directories and sub-directories in the current directory. displays the 10 newest files in the current directory. task12- takes a list of words as input and prints only words that appear exactly once.